 The first project is perhaps the clearest artistic achievement among solo RPG releases this year: Artis Impact by Mas, a Malaysian solo developer.
 The game took home BitSummit’s highest honor, the Vermilion Gate Award (Grand Prize).
 The jury noted that it realized all the qualities the award demands with exceptional craft, with the intensity of its Japanese aesthetic sensibility particularly praised.

 Artis Impact is a turn-based JRPG set in a future world where humans and AI coexist.
 Players become protagonist Akane, exploring various regions while progressing through a story delivered via elegant, streamlined combat and humorously written sidequests.
-Built with RPG Maker MV and Aseprite, the game draws inspiration from classic JRPGs including Terranigma, combining wide-world exploration with an unhurried cozy experience.
+Built with RPG Maker MV and Aseprite, the game draws inspiration from classic JRPGs, including Terranigma, combining wide-world exploration with an unhurried, cozy experience.

 The game demonstrates another distinctive strength of solo development: with nothing more than accessible tools, Mas crafted an expansive world, a coherent aesthetic, and an emotional intensity strong enough to win over the BitSummit jury.
 The tools don’t define the achievement — the vision does.
 That a single developer using RPG Maker and Aseprite could produce work the jury found genuinely exceptional is itself one of 2026’s more instructive indie stories.

-Goodbye Seoul: Itaewon — A puzzle platformer by a Korean solo developer set in a Seoul on the brink of destruction
+Goodbye Seoul: Itaewon — A puzzle platformer by a Korean solo developer set in Seoul on the brink of destruction

 Turning to Korea, Goodbye Seoul: Itaewon (안녕서울: 이태원편) from Jino Games — the work of solo developer Kim Jin-ho — offers something rare: a post-apocalyptic puzzle platformer using Seoul itself as its setting.
 Kim came from outside the games industry and dove into solo development driven by a single conviction: he wanted to make a game under his own name.
 He sustained himself through freelance work for years while carefully polishing this project.